Spain discusses state bailout; ECB seen writing off Greek debt

 Though far smaller, Greece has the potential to send shockwaves across the region should it default on its debts and leave the euro.
 The European officials on Friday described a further restructuring of Greek debt as a last chance to restore the country to solvency.

-“De Guindos was talking about 300 billion euros for a full programme, but Germany was not comfortable with the idea of a bailout now,” said the official, who spoke on condition of anonymity.
+“De Guindos was talking about 300 billion euros for a full program, but Germany was not comfortable with the idea of a bailout now,” the official said.

-He said the question would be put off until the ESM is up and running.
-He also said Germany appeared to be softening its opposition to giving the ESM a banking licence.
+He said the question would be put off until the euro zone’s new, permanent bailout fund, the European Stability Mechanism, is up and running.
+He also said that Germany appeared to be softening its opposition to giving the ESM a banking license, which would allow it to borrow money and deploy more firepower if called upon to rescue an economy as big as Spain‘s.

 Madrid has already accepted a lifeline for its banks while insisting publicly that it does not need a rescue for its state finances.
 But with its borrowing costs breaching levels that forced Greece, Portugal, Ireland and Cyprus to seek bailouts, it could have little choice but to seek emergency financing.